Axway/api-builder-standalone-tech-enablement/project/mongo/README.md

 # Mongo container with DB
 > This is setup Mongo container with DB
+## Dependencies

+You need a docker installed on your machine

 ## Docker Build
 Once you have already clone the repository and navigate to the `mongo` folder, you will be able to build your own Mongo Image from the provided `Dockerfile`, please use the following command: